 Final results are ingested back onto EUDAT for being preserved in the long term (B2SAFE, registered via PID)

-By members of the ‘long-tail of science’ platform developer team (CYFRONET, CNRS, SZTAKI, INFN Catania, Poznan and possibly others): A module about the use of the EGI long-tail platform, which is a mixed HTC-cloud VO with a User Registration Portal and with a DIRAC, WS-PGRADE, CSGF, QosCosGrid environments for users.
+By members of the ‘long-tail of science’ platform developer team (CYFRONET, CNRS, SZTAKI, INFN Catania, Poznan and possibly others): a module about the use of the EGI long-tail platform, which is a mixed HTC-cloud VO with a User Registration Portal and with a DIRAC, WS-PGRADE, CSGF, QosCosGrid web environments for users to interact with the infrastructure.
 The module would guide the user through the process of

 Requesting access to the platform.